MicrosoftDocs/cpp-docs/docs/linux/set-up-fips-compliant-secure-remote-linux-development.md

 Federal Information Processing Standard (FIPS) Publication 140-2 is a U.S. government standard for cryptographic modules.
 Implementations of the standard are validated by NIST.
 Windows has [validated support for FIPS-compliant cryptographic modules](/windows/security/threat-protection/fips-140-validation).
 In Visual Studio 2019 version 16.5 and later, you can use a secure, FIPS-compliant cryptographic connection to your Linux system for remote development.

-To set up a secure, FIPS-compliant connection between Visual Studio and your remote Linux system, follow this guide.
-It's applicable when you build CMake or MSBuild Linux projects in Visual Studio.
+Here's how to set up a secure, FIPS-compliant connection between Visual Studio and your remote Linux system.
+This guide is applicable when you build CMake or MSBuild Linux projects in Visual Studio.
 This article is the FIPS-compliant version of the connection instructions in [Connect to your remote Linux computer](connect-to-your-remote-linux-computer.md).

 ## Prepare a FIPS-compliant connection